 Waubonsie Valley's Driver Education Department offers students a comprehensive, fully-integrated program that covers a one semester period of time.
 The two phases in the program consists of classroom and on-the-road instruction, phases exceed requirements established by the State of Illinois.

-Before a student can enroll in driver education at Waubonsie, he/she must be a sophomore and must have received a passing grade in at least eight courses during the previous two semesters, or have received a waiver of this requirement by the Superintendent or building Principal.
+Before a student can enroll in driver education at Waubonsie, he/she must be 15 by the start of that semester and must have received a passing grade in at least eight courses during the previous two semesters (including middle school, if freshman), or have received a waiver of this requirement by the Superintendent or building Principal.
 Students must also meet the birth date deadlines established for each school year.
 These deadlines are printed on the student registration form.

 Students must pass the classroom phase to meet Waubonsie Valley's graduation requirement (.5 credit hrs.), and he/she must pass both the classroom and on-the-road to qualify for an Illinois license prior to age 18.
 Waubonsie Valley also participates in the Cooperative Driver Testing Program with the Illinois Secretary of State's Office which allows WV's specially certified instructors to administer the State Road Test if the student receives an A or B in both phases of the program.
 If a student attends an outside accredited driver education agency, the student must submit proof of classroom phase completion to the guidance office.

-Course # 4198 - 4199 -- Driver Education - Grade 10-12.
+Course DRVR2000 -- Driver Education - Grade 9-12.
 One semester.
 The Driver Education program offers both classroom and behind the wheel instruction.
 The District reserves the right to deny a student behind the wheel instruction if it determines that the student is not capable of completing it safely.